-23.1 The payment of all salaries, wages, pensions, compensation, allowances and other emoluments to all employees, former employees or Elected Members of the Council will be made by the Director People, Performance & Change (in consultation with the Chief Financial Officer) or under arrangements approved and controlled by them.
+- 23.1 The payment of all salaries, wages, pensions, compensation, allowances and other emoluments to all employees, former employees, elections staff or Elected Members of the Council will be made by the Director People, Performance & Change (in consultation with the Chief Financial Officer) or under arrangements approved and controlled by them. - 23.2 Directors are responsible for notifying the Director People, Performance & Change as soon as possible of all matters affecting the payment of such emoluments, in particular:- - appointments, resignations, dismissals, suspensions, secondments and transfers; - changes in remuneration, excluding increments and pay awards; - information necessary to maintain records of service for pension, income tax and national insurance.

-- 23.2 Directors are responsible for notifying the Director People, Performance & Change as soon as possible of all matters affecting the payment of such emoluments, in particular :- - appointments, resignations, dismissals, suspensions, secondments and transfers; - changes in remuneration, excluding increments and pay awards; - information necessary to maintain records of service for pension, income tax and national insurance. - 23.3 Directors will, in accordance with the agreed procedures, notify the Director People, Performance & Change immediately of absences from duty for sickness or other reason, apart from approved paid leave. - 23.4 Appointments of all employees will be made in accordance with the appropriate policies of the Council and within the approved budget. - 23.5 All time records, overtime claims and other pay documents will be in a form prescribed or approved by the Director People, Performance & Change and will be certified in manuscript (or other means approved by the Director People, Performance & Change) by or on behalf of the relevant Directors.
-The names of officers, together with specimen signatures and initials, authorised to sign such records will be sent to the Chief Financial Officer by Directors. - 23.6 The Clerk to the Council is responsible for advising the Director People, Performance & Change of all changes to Allowances payable to elected Members including: - Election to and resignation from the Council; - Appointment to and resignation from posts carrying additional and/or special responsibilities.
+- 23.3 Directors will, in accordance with the agreed procedures, notify the Director People, Performance & Change immediately of absences from duty for sickness or other reason, apart from approved paid leave. - 23.4 Appointments of all employees will be made in accordance with the appropriate policies of the Council and within the approved budget. - 23.5 The Council's approved Overpayment Policy determines the process for retrieving any overpayments made to employees. - 23.6 All time records, overtime claims and other pay documents will be in a form prescribed or approved by the Director People, Performance & Change and will be certified in manuscript (or other means approved by the Director People, Performance & Change) by or on behalf of the relevant Directors.
+All payments are authorised by the appropriate budgetary authority as prescribed by the workflow within Business World. - 23.7 The Democratic Services Manager is responsible for advising the Director People, Performance & Change of all changes to Allowances payable to elected Members including: - Election to and resignation from the Council; - Appointment to and resignation from posts carrying additional and/or special responsibilities.